NW4W '25

 Background.

-In December of 2023 I had left my own rehearsal and bumped into a mentor and friend.
+In December of 2023, I had left my own rehearsal and bumped into a mentor and friend.
 In the cool air exchanging “How are you?”
 I had confessed not being happy.
-Despite receiving a grant to make new work, purchasing a condo, traveling, being healthy, and feeling supported by my family and community I was feeling less than.
+Despite receiving a grant to make new work, purchasing a condo, traveling, being healthy, and feeling supported by my family and community, I was feeling less than.
 No matter how much I reflected on all the good things, it was not enough.
-A week or so later I made a phone call to a friend to discuss grad school as an option.
+A week or so later, I made a phone call to a friend to discuss grad school as an option.
 Perhaps learning something new in the periphery of dance could fill this void.
-I remembered the writing I did for my own shows.
+I remembered the writing I had done for my own shows.
 I also remember being tethered to reviews as a measurement of success.
 Who dictates what voice is heard, what perspective exists on the work being created, what is unsaid?
 In the context of dance, why are BIPOC voices only highlighted during a performance weekend?
 Why are conversations not happening throughout the unseen effort and unheard dialogues?
-Somehow what existed in myself and what I witnessed in the field was not enough.
+Somehow, what existed in myself and what I witnessed in the field was not enough.

 In Practice.